-First, look for and seal ANY holes in the foundation inside and out to reduce cold air and moisture getting into your home.
+First, look for and seal ANY holes in the foundation inside and out to reduce the cold air and moisture getting into your home.
 This includes around pipes, electrical connections, or cables that enter the house.
-Repair or replace any basement windows that are drafty or fail to close snuggly.
+Repair or replace any basement windows that are drafty or fail to close snugly.
 This will also help keep out small, furry pests that might want to spend the winter with your family.

 Keep your rain gutters clean of debris and run your downspouts so that rain run-off is channeled as far away from your home as possible.
-In older homes with hollow concrete block foundations, run off rain water can fill the blocks until pressure forces that water through the mortar joints at the very bottom course.
-Keeping rain water draining away from your home will keep your basement drier.
+In older homes with hollow concrete block foundations, runoff rainwater can fill the blocks until pressure forces that water through the mortar joints.
+Keeping rainwater draining away from your home will keep your basement drier.

 Next, seal and insulate the space where your flooring joists meet the banding joist.
 These are called joist bays.
 In the past, it was once recommend to use paper-faced fiberglass insulation.
 However, it was discovered that this often allowed water vapor through and caused condensation to form against the banding joists.
 The result was mold and mildew growth and rotting wood.